-Young adult CF mice homozygous for the F508del-CFTR mutation in the 129/FVB outbred background (cftr^{tm1Eur})[10] and their normal homozygous wild-type littermates were studied.
-Mouse age ranged from 4-5 months and their weights ranged from 20-30g.
-Animals were housed at the Animal Care Facility of our University following recommendations of the Federation of European Laboratory Animal Science Associations [11].
-To prevent intestinal obstruction in CF animals, Movicol (55,24g/L; Norgine, Heverlee, Belgium) was administered in acidified drinking water.
-The mice were genotyped at 21 days of age by using Taqman quantitative PCR, as previously described [12].
-These studies and procedures were approved by the local Ethics Committee for Animal Welfare and conformed to the European Community regulations for animal use in research (CEE n° 86/609).
+Young adult CF mice homozygous for the F508del CFTR mutation in the 129/FVB outbred background (cftr^{tm1Eur}) [10] and their normal homozygous wild-type littermates were studied.
+Mouse age ranged 4-5 months and their weights ranged 20-30 g.
+Animals were housed at the Animal Care Facility (Université Catholique de Louvain, Brussels, Belgium) following the recommendations of the Federation of European Laboratory Animal Science Associations [11].
+To prevent intestinal obstruction in CF animals, Movicol (55.24 g·L-1; Norgine, Heverlee, Belgium) was administered in acidified drinking water.
+The mice were genotyped at 21 days of age using TagMan quantitative PCR (Applied Biosystems, Carlsbad, CA, USA), as previously described [12].
+These studies and procedures were approved by the local Ethics Committee for Animal Welfare (Université Catholique de Louvain) and conformed to the European Community regulations for animal use in research (CEE no. 86/609).